mark-me/mapping-dependencies/README.md

 * dependencies between files, based on entities they have in common and,
 * a visualization of the ETL flow for all RETW files combined.

-It also generates a file that contains the ordering of the mappings in an ETL flow.
+It also generates files that contain:

+* the ordering of the mappings in an ETL flow and
+* the entities which are used in mappings, but lack a definition in one of the files.

 It uses the class ```EtlFailure```, which is defined in the file ```dag_etl_failure.py```, to create: